 The Soviets argued that a pastoral Germany would be unable to make war reparations.
-American business interests and policy makers strangely agreed, but for different reasons.
-A strong German industry they argued would be a key to postwar commerce and trade releasing the United States from supporting the German economy for an extended period.
-The issue of European economic reconstruction was entirely in the hands of the Americans, who possessed the strongest economy during and after the conflict.
-From the Soviet Union, Stalin was eagerly persuaded by American interests to petition for a loan ranging from $1 billion in 1943 to $10 billion in 1945.
+Interestingly, American business interests and policymakers agreed but with differed reasoning.
+The American ideology was that a strong German industry would be a key to postwar commerce and trade releasing the United States from supporting the German economy for an extended period.
+However, the issue of European economic reconstruction was entirely in the hands of the Americans, who possessed the strongest economy during and after the conflict.
+From the Soviet perspective, American interests easily persuaded Stalin to petition for a loan ranging from $1 billion in 1943 to $10 billion in 1945.
 As the war ended, enthusiasm turned to skepticism when American diplomats perceived a toughening of Soviet policy.
-Fearing a return to recession and misuse of funds, Congress placed drastic limits on lend-lease support pointing out that requests for loans after the war would meet deep uncertainty.
-Ultimately, the Soviets never received any monetary assistance.
+Congress feared a return to recession and misuse of funds and placed drastic limits on lend-lease support pointing out that requests for loans after the war would meet deep uncertainty.
+Furthermore, it is imperative to acknowledge that the Soviets never received any monetary assistance.

-The longest conflict of the twentieth century, the Cold War affected everything, from political ideology, foreign and domestic policy, to the presidency and the personal lives of Americans.
-With the collapse of the Iron curtain in Eastern Europe, the unification of Germany, the fragmentation and subsequent dissolution of the Soviet Union have all but eliminated the Cold War.
+The longest conflict of the twentieth century, the Cold War affected everything, from political ideology, and foreign and domestic policy, to the presidency and the personal lives of Americans.
+With the collapse of the Iron Curtain in Eastern Europe, the unification of Germany, the fragmentation and subsequent dissolution of the Soviet Union have all but eliminated the Cold War.
 International cooperation during the first Gulf War demonstrated that even before the end of the Soviet Union, the rhetoric of the past no longer had any place in American foreign or domestic policy.
-Notes: 1.
-William H. Chafe.
-The Unfinished Journey. page 47 2.
-Ibid. page 98 3.
-Ibid. page 132 4.
-Ibid. page 143 Biblioqraphy: The Unfinished Journey- America since World War II by William H. Chafe.
-Oxford University Press.
-Second Edition